 If MNsure determines you are eligible for a zero cost-sharing variation, you will be offered a zero cost-sharing variation of the plan you have chosen.
 This will eliminate your cost-sharing for benefits.
 An individual that MNsure determines is an American Indian or Alaska Native will have no cost sharing required on benefits received from Indian Health Services, an Indian Tribe, Tribal Organization, or Urban Indian Organization (each as defined in 25 U.S.C.
 1603), or through a referral under contract health services, as contract health services are defined and provided pursuant to 42 C.F.
 R. Subpart C and any other guidance issued pursuant to that section.

 B. Out-of-pocket maximum

-The out-of-pocket maximum is an accumulation of the:
+The out-of-pocket maximum is described in the out-of-pocket expenses table in the Benefit Chart section of this Policy.